boomerang-io/boomerang.docs/content/bosun.md

 Policy Definitions and Rules get combined together into a Policy which the Metrics is then validated against.

+There is tight coupling between the three objects.
+Definition requires to know about the Metric data.
+Rules need to know about the Definition.

 ## Integrations

 Bosun can be used in two ways, generically or pre-integrated with repositories of quality data.
 When validating generically the Metrics Data is a part of the body of the payload going to Bosun.
 When validating via pre-integrated data repositories you use labels to pass in any required information.